DavidTbilisi/asm_x86/README.md

 ## Segment registers

-CS         : Holds the Code segment in which your program runs.
+`CS`         : Holds the Code segment in which your program runs.
-             Changing its value might make the computer hang.
+             Changing its value might make the computer hang. <br>

-DS         : Holds the Data segment that your program accesses.
+`DS`         : Holds the Data segment that your program accesses.
-             Changing its value might give erronous data.
+             Changing its value might give erronous data. <br>

-ES,FS,GS   : These are extra segment registers available for
+`ES,FS,GS`   : These are extra segment registers available for
-             far pointer addressing like video memory and such.
+             far pointer addressing like video memory and such. <br>

-SS         : Holds the Stack segment your program uses.
+`SS`         : Holds the Stack segment your program uses.
              Sometimes has the same value as DS.
-             Changing its value can give unpredictable results, mostly data related.
+             Changing its value can give unpredictable results, mostly data related. <br>

+---
+## Flags
 |Bit|Label|Description|
 |--|--|--|
 | 0 | CF | Carry Flag |